-Kenny Parker is in his second season working with the Ohio State football program.
+Kenny Parker is in his third season working with the Ohio State football program.
 Parker, a 2005 graduate of the University of Florida who came to Ohio State after two seasons as a defensive line coach and strength coach at Murray State University, joined Ohio State's strength and conditioning staff as an assistant in January 2012.

 Parker, who also spent a year in a director of player development capacity while at Murray State, was responsible for all of the Racers' in-season and off-season training in his strength coach role.
 His players made great strides in the weight room, and on the field his defensive line helped the Racers rank fourth nationally in tackles-for-loss as it combined for 54 TFLs, including 16 quarterback sacks.